request an appointment online.

 Get details about our clinical trials that are currently enrolling patients.

-View Clinical TrialsCancer can form in several different structures in the area of the eye.
-There are more than two dozen different types of cancers that can develop in these structures, including subtypes of melanoma, lymphoma, sarcoma and carcinoma.
+View Clinical TrialsMore than two dozen types of cancer can develop in the different structures in and around the eye.
+Among these are subtypes of melanoma, lymphoma, sarcoma and carcinoma.

 Types of eye cancer

-Uveal melanoma: This is the most common primary intraocular eye cancer in adults.
+Uveal melanoma: Also called choroidal melanoma, this is the most common primary intraocular eye cancer in adults.
 It accounts for about 5% of all melanoma cases.
 The uvea is behind the sclera (the white of the eye) and the cornea (the window at the front of the eye).
 It has three parts: the iris (the colored part of the eye); the ciliary body (a ring of tissue with muscle fibers that change the size of the pupil and the shape of the lens); and the choroid, also known as the posterior uvea (the back part of the eye under the retina).
+Learn more about uveal melanoma.

 Retinoblastoma: Retinoblastoma is a cancer of the retina, a light-sensitive layer of tissue in the eye.
 Among children, it is the most common malignant tumor that starts in eye.
 It usually occurs before age five, and most of these cases occur in children under two.
-The disease accounts for 3% of cancers in children.
 Visit our retinoblastoma disease page to learn more.

 Cancers of the eyelid